ranjotsingh/DigitalTrader/README.md

 # DigitalTrader

-DigitalTrader is an automated high frequency cryptocurrency trading bot that connects to the Binance exchange and takes advantage of price trends, dips, volatility, etc.
+DigitalTrader is an automated and adjustable high frequency cryptocurrency trading bot that connects to the Binance exchange and takes advantage of price trends, dips, volatility, etc.

 ## Setup
 In bot.py: